Jaylink5353/MSFTFamilySux/GainAdmin.md

 ```
 .\restoreOSK.bat
 ```
-This script will clean up, and now, you should be able to use the other application to disable parental controls!
+This script will clean up, then close out of the command prompt and restart.
+And now, you should be able to use the other application to disable parental controls!

 **Congratulations, you have admin priveleges!!!**